 Miss Fisher's Murder Mysteries

-Crucible - In Progress.
-This item is one of the new kids on the block, the series being one of my latest obsessions.
-I don't know how much time I'll have to work on it, or whether I will end up getting bogged down in details, as I often do with stories set in the real world.
-Anyway, the point remains: it's new and hopefully I will get time to work on it some more in the next month or so.
-The story begins at an unspecified point in the pair's history which, assuming I don't get gazumped by the remainder of season two, will hopefully turn out to fit nicely some time after that.
+Crucible - On hiatus.
+The story begans at an unspecified point in the pair's history which, unfortunately was gazumped by what happened in the remainder of season two.
 It goes on to examine just what would have to befall the characters before they would own up to what we, I'm sure, find perfectly obvious!
 I do hope my head holds where I'm going with this, as crime fiction is notoriously difficult to write and ridiculously easy to tie yourself in knots with if you lose track of where you are going.

 Veritas: the Quest